kbelisar/about/README.md

 # About Me

-Always finding new ways to use R to more efficiently process data whilst minimizing errors
+Fully aboard the R train!
+I am always seeking new ways to use R in my work, and am passionate about learning new techniques and skillsets.